Skip to content

 Penalties are alternative but cumulative.
 For DUI and drug driving: prison from 3 to 6 months, fine of 6 to 12 months, or community service of 31 to 90 days, plus licence suspension of 1 to 4 years in all cases.
 Refusing the tests carries prison from 6 months to 1 year and suspension of 1 to 4 years, with no fine alternative: technically, blowing is usually less burdensome than refusing.
 Driving without a valid licence (Art.
 384) carries prison 3-6 months, fine or community service.
 Reckless driving with disregard for life (Art.
 381) reaches 5 years' prison and licence suspension up to 10 years.
 If harm follows, concurrence operates with Art.
 152 (reckless injuries) or Art.
 142 (reckless homicide).

 Technical defence rests on several recurring axes.
-First, metrological challenge of the breathalyzer: review of calibration file, interval between tests, notice of rights, final reading and application of the official error margin (settled in STS 419/2017 and 145/2014).
+First, metrological challenge of the breathalyzer: review of calibration file, interval between tests, notice of rights, final reading and application of the official error margin (STS 163/2018 of 6 April, Plenary of the 2nd Chamber).
 A 0.64 mg/l reading may fall below the criminal threshold after the margin, turning the offence into a mere administrative infringement.
 Second, the chain of custody in blood and urine tests, especially in post-accident hospital tests; any break may render the evidence void.
 Third, the distinction between presence and impairment in drugs: mere detection of THC or cocaine does not imply affectation of driving.
 Fourth, strategic plea agreements in speedy trials: the one-third reduction (Art.
 801 LECrim) can turn a 6-month sentence into 4 months, replacing prison with a fine.

-In current forensic practice we observe a sharp rise in proceedings concerning e-scooters (PMVs), treated as vehicles for the purposes of Arts.
-379 ff (Madrid Provincial Court 17th Section 419/2022, confirmed by later case-law), and a stricter approach to fleeing the accident scene (Art.
-382 bis), an autonomous type introduced by LO 11/2022.
+In current forensic practice we observe a sharp rise in cases involving e-scooters (PMVs) — as a rule an administrative fine rather than a crime, since a compliant PMV is not a motor vehicle for criminal purposes (Prosecution Service opinion 2/2021), unless the device exceeds PMV parameters —, and a stricter approach to fleeing the accident scene (Art.
+382 bis), an autonomous type introduced by LO 2/2019 of 1 March.
 Organic Law 1/2025 on Justice Service Efficiency has partially reshaped speedy trials and summons deadlines.
 At Alonso Sala, our criminal lawyers in road safety offences intervene within 48-72 hours after the speedy-trial summons to audit the police report, request the breathalyzer's metrological documentation, review the legality of the checkpoint and design the most efficient strategy: acquittal, downgrade to administrative infringement, reduced plea or sentence substitution.
 The loss of a driving licence often carries a professional impact greater than the criminal penalty itself, and we calibrate every step with that aftermath in mind.

 The Margin of Error